The JPA EntityManager createNativeQuery is a Magic Wand

-I found this very interesting question on the Hibernate forum, and, in this post, I want to demonstrate you why native SQL queries are awesome.
+I found this very interesting question on the Hibernate forum, and, in this post, I want to demonstrate to you why native SQL queries are awesome.

 Considering we have the following entities: